cdntinker/USB-C-Board/Hardware/USB-PD Controller-8285.md

   * GPIO
 * Maybe indicator LED(s)

-Looks like I'm using up all the GPIO...
-Might be worth just re-organising the board & making it neater.
+~~Looks like I'm using up all the GPIO...
+Might be worth just re-organising the board & making it neater.~~

+Rabbit-Hole OCD!!!